Federico Vietto

-Federico "Fede" Vietto (born 1 January 1998) is an Argentine professional footballer who plays as a forward for Racing Club.
+Federico "Fede" Vietto (born 1 January 1998) is an Argentine professional footballer who plays as a forward for Indian Super League in Kerala Blasters FC.

 Club career

 On 19 June 2017, Vietto signed his first professional contract with Racing Club.
 On 12 January 2020, Vietto joined on loan Patronato.
 Vietto made his professional debut with Patronato in a 3-3 Argentine Primera División tie with Banfield on 26 January 2020.

+In February 2023, Vietto joined Ecuadorian Serie A side Guayaquil City on a free transfer, signing a one-year deal.

 Personal life

 Vietto is the brother of the footballer Luciano Vietto.